Listen to the Cancer.Net Podcast: Seeking a Second Opinion , adapted from this content

 - Local hospitals, medical clinics, or cancer centers

-- Friends and family
+- Friends and family members

-- Cancer organizations and patient advocates
+- Cancer organizations and patient advocate groups

-Gather all of your relevant medical records, including test results (including blood work and imaging tests, such as x-rays) and any related materials to the appointment.
-Often, the doctor providing a second opinion will request the results of any tests or procedures you have already had performed, eliminating repeat testing.
-Keeping track of these results may seem overwhelming.
+Gather all of your relevant medical records—including test results, such as blood work or imaging tests—to bring to the appointment.
+Often, the doctor providing a second opinion will request the results of any tests or procedures you have already undergone, eliminating repeat testing.
+In addition to the test results, it is also helpful to have the actual images from your most recent imaging tests, such as a computed tomography (CT) scan, and the pathology slides from the biopsy used to confirm your diagnosis.
 Cancer.Net has a variety of medical forms you can download to help keep all your information organized.